Using this book

 0.1 Why should you read this book?

-The goal of this bookdown is to provide a complete overview of the theory and methodology of study design for spatial capture-recapture, and to empower our users to confidently generate optimized sampling design for their own use.
+The goal of this bookdown is to provide a complete overview of the theory and methodology of two topics (at this point) within spatial capture-recapture:

 0.2 Why should you use